pippim/pippim.github.io/about.md

 This afternoon (December 7, 2021 at 5:46pm MST), as the map for Edmonton shows, it is chilly at 6 degrees below freezing.
-Obviously most people in Edmonton are happy for global warming and climate change.
+Obviously most people in Edmonton are happy for global warming and not climate change.
 Sorry Greta :/

 <a id="when-was-pippim-created?"></a>
 ## When was Pippim created?